alister/phpscalingcom/content/post/always-have-up-to-date-documentation-part-2.md

 date: Mon, 24 Mar 2008 15:38:28 +0000
 draft: false
 tags: ['php', 'tools', 'zend framework']
+series: php-documentation
 ---

-see my [previous post](http://www.phpscaling.com/2008/03/16/always-have-up-to-date-documentation-part-1/) on the topic, #1.
+see my [previous post](/post/always-have-up-to-date-documentation-part-1/) on the topic, #1.

 My last post ended up more as a how-to than what-to.
 This time, I'll say why you should have local copies of the documentation for most of the tools you use.
 I'll also tell you the sort of things I always have handy as well.